wboscoch/wboscoch-web/Lab 2/README.md

+Map of libraries and their low-cost supporting facilities within Vancouver

 This is the README file for the URST 472 Lab 2 project.

 The link of the map is : https://wboscoch.github.io/wboscoch-web/Lab 2/472Lab2.html